2020 Candidate Endorsements

 The Washington County Democrats only issue official endorsements in non-partisan races.

-Below you will find our list of the candidates we have endorsed from the May 2020 election that will be in run-off for November.
+Below you will find our list of the candidates we have endorsed from the May 2020 election that will be in a run-off for November.
 As well, you will see the local candidates endorsed for the November 3rd election.
 These candidates went through a rigorous interview process to be considered.
-The vote for official endorsement took place at the Central Committee meeting of the Washington County Democrats Central Committee, held on February 26th.
+The votes for official endorsement took place at the Central Committee meetings of the Washington County Democrats Central Committee, held on February 26th and August 26th.
 Read more below on these candidates as you prepare to vote in the November election!

 The information provided on these candidates is active.